nservant/HiC-Pro/doc/MANUAL.rst

 HiC-Pro was designed to process Hi-C data, from raw fastq files (paired-end Illumina data) to the normalized contact maps.
 The pipeline is flexible, scalable and optimized.
 It can operate either on a single laptop or on a computational cluster using the PBS-Torque scheduler.
+In addition, HiC-Pro can use phasing data to build allele specific contact maps.
+See `allele specific <doc/AS.rst>`_ section for details.

 If you use HiC-Pro, please cite :